Administrator

 - Certification

-As a candidate for this certification, you’re responsible for planning, deploying, configuring, maintaining, and troubleshooting collaboration communication systems that include: Microsoft Teams Phone Microsoft Teams meetings Microsoft Teams Premium Microsoft Copilot in Teams Microsoft Teams Rooms Other certified and supported devices As a collaboration communications systems engineer, you have a fundamental understanding of networking, telecommunications, audio/visual and meeting room technologies, and identity and access management.
+As a candidate for this certification, you’re responsible for planning, deploying, configuring, maintaining, and troubleshooting collaboration communication systems that include: Microsoft Teams Phone Microsoft Teams meetings, webinars, and town halls Microsoft Teams Premium Microsoft 365 Copilot Microsoft Teams Rooms Other certified and supported devices Flexible workplaces As a collaboration communications systems engineer, you have a fundamental understanding of networking, telecommunications, audio/visual and meeting room technologies, and identity and access management.
 You’re proficient in managing collaboration and communications solutions by using: Microsoft Teams admin center Microsoft Teams Rooms Pro Management portal PowerShell Microsoft Call Quality Dashboard You work with: Microsoft Teams administrators Microsoft identity and access administrators Microsoft 365 administrators Owners of other workloads, including facilities managers, network engineers, security engineers, device manufacturers, telephony providers, and Microsoft Certified solution providers

 - AppliedSkill